avamsykiran/Angular_1430PM_24Apr19May2023/README.md

     if a json object has all the fields declared in an interface than that json object is said to be an object that interface.

+Inter-Component Communication / Parent-Child communication

+    A parent can use an attribute to share data with a child component.
+    But the child component must have an attribute declared.

+        to define an attribute for any component, the field(s) of that component is marked with @Input() decorator.

+    A parent can handle events of a child component if the child component has any custom events.
+A custome event can be declared and raised from with in a component using EventEmitter objects and @Output decorator.